alexandrucristiann/sblog/README.md

 ```

 Compiles all the Sass and Jade files.
-We first concat
-every sass file into one file and after that we compile to css.
+All sass files compiles to css.
 All jade files are separate. (ex index.jade --> index.html).
 Jade files are compiled to html.
 Using this template system we: